Search this site

 • maintain an attitude of ‘it could happen here’ where safeguarding is concerned

-• give due concern to instances of peer on peer abuse and act on them accordingly
+• have due concern for instances of peer on peer abuse and act on them accordingly

-• act in the best interests of the child when concerned about the welfare of a child
+• act in the best interests of the child when concerned about their welfare

-• establish and maintain an ethos where students feel secure and are encouraged to talk and are always listened to
+• establish and maintain an ethos where students feel secure, are encouraged to talk and are always listened to

-• include in the curriculum opportunities for PSHE and RSHE which will equip students with the skills and knowledge they need to stay safe from harm, to make informed decisions and to know to whom they should turn for help.
+• include in the curriculum opportunities for PSHE and RSHE that will equip students with the skills and knowledge they need to stay safe from harm, to make informed decisions and to know who they should turn to for help